2019 Spokane Spring Intensive

 Registration Deadline: March 25, 2019

-The course will be held at the Red Lion River Inn where hometown hospitality and peaceful river views greet every guest.
+The course will be held at the Ruby River Hotel where hometown hospitality and peaceful river views greet every guest.
 Located on Spokane River with easy access to The Centennial Trail and Riverfront Park, the perfect place for a leisurely walk or bike ride.

 Residing at the conference center is strongly recommended, even for local attendees, so that you may benefit from the retreat-like nature of the course.
 The ABS has negotiated an exceptionally low rate of $99 per night, which includes full breakfast and complimentary WiFi.